famiu/feline.nvim/README.md

 ### Configuring Feline to fit your needs

 If the default configuration doesn't fit your needs and you want to build your own statusline configuration, it's highly recommended to configure Feline to suit your needs.
 The only prerequisite is knowing the basics of Lua.
 Feline provides a ton of configuration options which can let you build your statusline exactly how you want it as long.
-To see how to do that, take a look at [USAGE](USAGE.md)
+To see how to do that, take a look at [USAGE](USAGE.md) or use `:help feline.txt` inside Neovim to read the USAGE documentation.

 ## Help